 GS/TP’s Goliath Recorder dial is adapted from early pilots’ watches, which had a rotating bezel with a pointer which could be lined up with the minutes hand.
 By using the precise scale around the outside of the hours markers (numbered in 10 minute intervals) the wearer could keep a record of elapsed time.
 This allowed the watch to act as a basic chronograph without a more complicated movement.

 The Fried Eggs watch takes its dial layout from a British compass of the type used by the Ordnance Survey.
 Compass points have been replaced with large numbers at 12,3,6, and 9, with a full railway minutes track and dashes at the half-hours.
 The unnumbered hours are marked with ‘fried eggs’, filled off-centre with thick egg yolk paint, echoing the design of the markers on Universal Genève’s iconic Polerouter Submariner watches of the early 1960s.
-The custom-milled surgical steel case is quad-screwed with a frog back, finished with linear brushing on the sides, radial brushing on the back, and mirror polishing on the bezel, and houses a high grade Japanese-made Seiko-Epson quartz movement.

 This dial design recalls the leaf aperture of a mechanical camera lens.
 The concentric rings of dashed minutes markers have alternate spaces, forming a spiral pattern which starts as a full hour set in the outermost ring, and ends with hash markers for odd hours, and numerals for even hours, in the innermost ring.